Table of contents

 What is Action Builder?

 While Workflow Builder is used to create step-by-step workflows per intent, Action Builder allows users to utilize Application Programming Interfaces (APIs) to retrieve information from another service or program.
-This will create an action that saves the responses as context variables, which can be used for any intent within Workflow Builder.
-These context variables drive the force for creating unique workflows, such as "Check Order Status", "Find nearby Locations", etc.
+This will create an action that saves the response fields as context variables, which can be used for any workflow within Workflow Builder.
+These Actions are the driving force for creating workflows tailored to specific user requests, such as "Check Order Status", "Find nearby Locations", etc.

 Why should I use Action Builder?